The Many Uses of Hempcrete

 4. Building outside tables and seating

 Hempcrete has the potential to absorb and store a large amount of carbon dioxide from the atmosphere.
-Using hempcrete in outside tables, benches or seating can provide us with an innovative and eco-friendly means to conserve energy.
+Using hemp lime in outside tables, benches or seating can provide us with an innovative and eco-friendly means to conserve energy.
 Moreover, it is durable and waterproof (two important benefits for outdoor structures).

 5. Building Roads